ohsalmeron/Linux-Middle-Click-Panning-Toggle/README.md

 # Middle-Click Panning Toggle Script for Linux

+Hey there, Linux enthusiasts and mouse middle-click aficionados!
+Are you missing that smooth, handy middle-click scrolling you've grown to love on Mac or Windows?
+Fret not!
+Whether you're using XFCE, GNOME, KDE, or any Linux desktop environment, we've got just the tool for you.

+Introducing the ultimate 'Middle-Click Panning Toggle Script' – your new best friend in the world of Linux mouse customization!
+If you're like me, craving that sweet, sweet middle-click panning action, your quest ends here.

-This script allows you to toggle middle-click panning for your mouse in Linux using the `xinput` command.
+### This script allows you to toggle middle-click panning for your mouse in Linux using the `xinput` command.
 Here's how to use it:

 ## Prerequisites